RubyNguyen07/funfit/README.md

 - View each date, there shows exercises done in that particular date.

 3. Routine page:
-- View all routines, including recommended ones and self-created ones.
+- View all routines, including recommended ones (filterd based on user's interests) and self-created ones.
 - View each routine.
 - Create a routine by setting the goal for the routine, filling in exercises' name and according timing.
 Every day the user does the routine, points will be added to the user’s rank.
 Once the final goal is reached, extra points will be added to the user’s profile.
 - Schedule the routine and set reminders.